Poeschl/pscripts/README.md

 ### Important:

+* A working internet connection is needed. (`dhcpcd` is your friend)
 * You need to give the root partition more then 10 GiB.
 The android-sdk is filling your system otherwise.

 ### How to get it:

-To get them and execute them via the github link use:
+To get them and execute them via the github link use (`wget` needs to be installed):

 For arch_raw_setup
 ```shell